vijayakumarmani2/Hardware-Map/README.md

 ## Graphical User Interface (GUI)

 The GUI provides a user-friendly way to interact with the Hardware Map Tool.
-To launch the GUI, run:
+To launch the GUI, go to your system laucher and, find & click "Hardware Map Tool", or run in terminal:

     hardware_map_gui